THE FOLLOWING 2010 PAPER WAS SELECTED AS A REVIEW OF 2009

 The authors concluded the drug was well tolerated in both studies and 96% of the patients completed the studies.
 Amitriptyline as a novel therapeutic option in patients with CF is safe and seems to be efficacious.

-Dr Joachim Riethmuller (figure 7) is Head of Pediatric Clinical Research and co-worker in the CF center in Tubingen.
+Dr Joachim Riethmuller (fig.33) is Head of Pediatric Clinical Research and co-worker in the CF center in Tubingen.

 Roux AL, Catherinot E, Ripoll F, Soismier N, Macheras E, Ravilly S, Bellis G, Vibet MA, Le Roux E, Lemonnier L, Gutierrez C, Vincent V, Fauroux B, Rottman M, Guillemot D, Gaillard JL, Jean-Louis Herrmann for the OMA Group.
 Multicenter study of prevalence of nontuberculous mycobacteria in patients with cystic fibrosis in France.
 J Clin Microbiol 2009; 47:4124-4128.
 [PubMed]